ansible/ansible/docs/docsite/rst/dev_guide/style_guide/grammar_punctuation.rst

 - Everyday I have coffee, toast, and fruit for breakfast; a salad for lunch; and a peanut butter sandwich, cookies, ice cream, and chocolate cake for dinner.

-Use a semicolon before a conjunctive adverb (however, therefore, otherwise, namely, for example, etc.):
+Use a semicolon before a conjunctive adverb (however, therefore, otherwise, namely, for example, and so on):
 - I think; therefore, I am.

 Spacing after sentences